Istanbul Modern: New building by Renzo Piano (2023–Present)

-Architectural Features
+Architectural features

-Ground Floor
+Ground floor

-The ground floor plan comprises of two entry vestibules, one discovery space, two ticket desks, a library, and a restaurant.
+The ground floor plan comprises two entry vestibules, one discovery space, two ticket desks, a library, and a restaurant.
 Piano chose the use of the rounded columns and mechanical funnels on the ground floor to create softer shadows with the aim of enhancing the visitor experience.
 A staircase situated at the center serves as the main circulation spine, organizing movement across the museum's three levels.

 The facade of Istanbul Modern, composed of 300 gray, concave, and convex aluminum modules that Piano likened to "a fish leaping out of the water", serves as a dynamic element interacting with changing light and reflections from the Bosphorus.
-This design choice, along with the use of galvanized steel for the attached stairs and walkways, remeniscience the site's industrial and maritime heritage.
+This design choice, along with the use of galvanized steel for the attached stairs and walkways, reminiscent of the site's industrial and maritime heritage.

-First Floor
+First floor

 The first floor, which contains galleries, event rooms, educational spaces, and a restaurant, features rhythmically repeated full-length windows that allow natural light and views of the exterior to penetrate the galleries.
 The galleries are designed as wide, high ceilinged spaces that can be adapted to accommodate a diverse range of artworks.

-Second Floor
+Second floor

 The second floor is devoted to featuring exhibition galleries.

 Rooftop

 The rooftop terrace situated at the second floor offers panoramic views of Istanbul's historic peninsula and the Galata Tower.
-The terrace includes a 5-centimeter deep "Reflection Pool," which creates a visual extension of the Bosphorus by mirroring the sky and the surrounding cityscape.
+The terrace includes a 5 centimeter deep "Reflection Pool," which creates a visual extension of the Bosphorus by mirroring the sky and the surrounding cityscape.
 The materials used on the terrace are chosen to harmonize with the colors of Bosphorus.
 A covered pavilion and a terrace bar complete this public space, which serves as both an observatory and a leisure area.